finger-monkey/CMPS/README.md

-# Code for the paper ``Cross-Modality Perturbation Synergy Attack for Person Re-identification".
+# Code for the NeurIPS 2024 paper ``Cross-Modality Perturbation Synergy Attack for Person Re-identification".